-The Christmas markets (Christkindelmarik) are a real institution and are deeply rooted in Alsatian tradition.
+Christmas markets (Christkindelmarik) are a real institution and are deeply rooted in Alsatian tradition.
 When the time of Advent starts in Alsace, cities and villages are decorated for the occasion.
 The streets are adorned with sparkling decorations, animated facades, and illuminated monuments.
 Pretty little wooden chalets are erected in the centre of towns and are individually decorated and illuminated to spread the enchanting atmosphere of the Alsatian villages.
 The great Christmas markets begin at Advent and finish shortly before Christmas.

-Read more about Kaysersberg Christmas Market here.
+- Read more about the Christmas Market of Kaysersberg.

 - Visit the website of the Kaysersberg Tourist Office.